ahmdtaha/knowledge_evolution/README.md

 ### MISC Notes
 * This repository delivers a knowledge evolution implementation in a _**minimal**_ form.
 Accordingly, I disabled CS_KD baseline because it requires a specific sampling implementation.
+* Our implementation might looks complex because it supports concatenation layers in DenseNet and GoogLeNet.
+For those interested in ResNets only, please use algorithm #1 presented in the paper.